AugustUnderground/gace/README.md

 ### Observation Space

-All Amplifier environments share the same kind of observations, which is a concatenations of targets, performances, distance between target and performance as well as the current sizing and characteristics of individual devices.
+The observation space includes the current perforamnce, the specified target, the normalized distance between target and current performance (`| t - p | / t`) and operating point characteristics for all devices in the circuit.

 ```json
 { "performance": { "a_0":         "DC Gain"